vedph/gve-doc/usage/hints.md

 To **draw a hint** using [InkScape](https://inkscape.org):

-1. create a new document and size it accordingly (`File/Document Properties`): by default 300x100, units px everywhere, scale 1.
+1. create a new document and size it accordingly (`File/Document Properties`): by default 300x100, units px everywhere, scale 1 (Figure 1).

     ![InkScape document size](img/inkscape-size.png)

+   - _Figure 1: setting InkScape document properties_

 2. freely draw your hint.
 Consider that your area represents the bounding box around the text selected by an operation.
 So for instance if you are going to draw a horizontal stroke all over it, draw a horizontal line from edge to edge, vertically centered.
 If you want this line to be slightly longer than the text, you will apply an X-scale to it later in the hints designer.
 3. save the document and open it in a code or text editor.
 Copy the SVG elements found in the document, and ensure they are all wrapped in a single `g` element which will become the root element of the SVG snippet used by hints.